CaroHaensch/public_opinion_llms/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Public Opinion Polling: a curated list of resources evaluating large language models for public opinion polling.
+Public Opinion Polling: a curated list of papers evaluating large language models for public opinion polling.

+---

+## 💡  Contribution

+### Contributing to this repo

+🤲 Come collaborate with us to enhance this repository!
+Have you encountered any notable works that we might have overlooked?
+We value your additions.
+Each contribution makes a difference!

 ---